UN41/FALLEN_GOD/README.md

 You must have a Windows operating system to play this game.
 Unfortunately, we were too young and Linux-less when we did this, and we didn't know any better.

+Additionally, you will need support for C from Visual Studio.
+[Install C and C++ support in Visual Studio](https://learn.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-170)

 ### Installation

 To get a local copy up and running follow these simple example steps.